gyorilab/emmaa/doc/reports/askee_month2_report.rst

 --------------------------------------------------------------------

 To facilitate integration of EMMAA test results with other applications we made data on model tests and causal paths available for programmatic download.
-This was feature was requested by the Uncharted team, who is exploring approaches to visualize and interact with EMMAA results.
+This feature was requested by the Uncharted team, who is exploring approaches to visualize and interact with EMMAA results.
 The test and path data are stored in public JSON-L files on Amazon S3 and are updated daily.
 Model test files contain a JSON representation of the EMMAA test statements; test path files